Spain calls for legal action against Italy on migrants

 "Italy cannot have their ports closed," she said in an interview with Spanish radio broadcaster Cadena Ser.

-"We have been talking with Italy all Sunday and all Saturday," explained Calvo, the Spanish minister, who called the work of the Spanish government "exemplary" for offering "all kinds of solutions."
+"We have been talking with Italy all Sunday and all Saturday," explained Calvo, who called the work of the Spanish government "exemplary" for offering "all kinds of solutions."

 "What else can we do?" she asked.